 3. Be Workout Buddies.

 Physical fitness is an essential part of healthy living and, if applicable, adaptive equipment and gyms are available.
 Since you’ve committed to a life together, collaborate on exercise-focused self-care to achieve optimal health.
 This is important as some people with disabilities can find it more difficult to eat healthily, control their weight and be physically active.
-Your partner makes your heart skip a beat and, so, incorporate cardiovascular exercises to work that your hearts!
+Your partner makes your heart skip a beat and, so, incorporate cardiovascular exercises to work your hearts!
 These things can make for great dates, such as dancing, biking or however you like to get your sweat on.
 On the flip side, since healthy relationships are all about balance, don’t forget to explore yoga, stretching and relaxing practices.

 4. Add Color to Your Life (and Plate).